phillipwilhelm/woocommerce-subscriptions-gifting/README.md

 ### WooCommerce Memberships Integration
 If your store makes use of the WooCommerce Subscriptions and [WooCommerce Memberships](http://www.woothemes.com/products/woocommerce-memberships/) plugins the ability to purchase membership subscriptions is important.
 Which is why we have made sure we integrate with WooCommerce Memberships.

 In a nutshell, gift recipients who are purchased a subscription product tied to a membership plan will receive the benefits of the membership rather than the purchaser.
-All the features of managing the memberships granted through gifted subscriptions remain intact, you can pause, edit, cancel and delete memberships granted to recipients just as normal though the **WooCommerce > Memberships** page.
+All the features of managing the memberships granted through gifted subscriptions remain intact, you can pause, edit, cancel and delete memberships granted to recipients just as normal through the **WooCommerce > Memberships** page.

 ## Notes
 ### Topics Not Yet Documented